impact-learning/frontend-demo/README.md

 # frontend-demo
 Data visualization demo (frontend), it's based on [react-boilerplate](https://github.com/mxstbr/react-boilerplate).
+It demonstrates the feature of visualizing the social impact using interactive map with time-windowed data selection function.
+The data is fed from the backend service using websocket as the communication mean.

 ## Core libs used for this project